-Many SFRF recipients already have robust strategies in place to capture and incorporate project feedback from constituents, community-based organizations, and communities themselves.
-Below are just a few examples of how SFRF recipients are currently engaging stakeholders and soliciting feedback, and/or how they plan to do so at key project points.
+Many SFRF recipients already have strategies in place to capture and incorporate project feedback from stakeholders.
+Below are a few examples of how SFRF recipients are engaging and soliciting input from impacted communities.

 Prospera's COVID-19 Hispanic Business Continuation Assistance Program